-Person arrested for allegedly lighting a Kent police car on fire
+Man arrested for allegedly lighting a Kent police car on fire

-A person was arrested Monday afternoon after he allegedly set a police car on fire in Kent, officials said.
+A man was arrested Monday afternoon after he allegedly set a police car on fire in Kent, officials said.

 The unmarked police car was set on fire around 3 p.m. outside Kent City Hall, where the city’s Police Department is headquartered, said Kent police Chief Rafael Padilla in a video posted Monday.
 No one was in the car at the time and no injuries were reported.